nchinmertz/Battleship/README.md

   * Search and Destroy: Strategically hunts around a known hit
   * Random: Makes randoms guesses
 #### Development
-This project was developed with object-oriented programming principles, leveraging inheritance is used to create the different player types.
+This project was developed with object-oriented programming principles, inheritance is used to create the different player types.
 This approach allows for customization and flexability in gameplay.

 #### To Run
 Execute `main.py` using Python3.
 Ensure all dependencies are installed before running.